 DMU Music Covid-19 FAQs

-We’ve been reviewing how DMU Music and the projects that it runs can continue in light of the latest Covid-19 restrictions, England’s national lockdown from Thursday 5 November – Wednesday 2 December and the December student travel window.
+We’ve been reviewing how DMU Music and the projects that it runs can continue in light of the latest Covid-19 restrictions and England’s national lockdown from Tuesday 5 January.
+Please find answers to frequently asked questions below.

 Frequently Asked Questions

 Will the Chantry Building be open?